oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Avxy.md

 dob: 2018-03-14
 Gender-Identity: Male
 ---
+# Avxy

-ASTAC is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).
+Avxy is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity
-Avxy is a Sharp AH-XP10VXY [air conditioner](Air%20Conditioners.md).
+Avxy is a Sharp AH-XP10VXY [air conditioner](../../Species/Air%20Conditioners.md).
 His name is pronounced as:
 - AVC or Ay-Vee-See.
 (Prefered)
 - Avix.